EESSI/docs/docs/software_layer/debugging_failed_builds.md

 Throughout this page, we will use [this PR](https://github.com/EESSI/software-layer/pull/360) as an example.
 It builds LAMMPS, and failed (among other things) on a [build issue for Plumed](https://github.com/EESSI/software-layer/pull/360#issuecomment-1765913105).

+## Prerequisites
+You will need to have:

+- Access to a machine with the hardware for which the build that you want to debug failed.
+- On that machine, meet the requirements for running the EESSI container, as described on [this page](../getting_access/eessi_container.md#prerequisites)

 ## Preparing the environment
 A number of steps are needed to create the same environment in which the bot builds.